sogradesce/Calculo-IMC/README.md

 For help getting started with python, view our "https://docs.python.org/3/" which offers tutorials, samples, guidance on development, and a full API reference.

+Note: you can also use the Selenium Jupyter framework "Anaconda 3" as it is an automation